mtlynch/mtlynch.io/_posts/2018-05-10-progress-since-quitting.md

 Then I spent the next day doing the same thing and it was a little less fun.

 By the third day, I was just anxious.
 I realized I could probably spend the next two weeks doing nothing but responding to comments and private messages.
-I knew I could ignore them if I chose to, but that felt disrespectful to the people who had taken time out to write me.
+I knew I could ignore them if I chose to, but people had taken the time to write me.
+I thought that the least I could do was just  felt disrespectful to the people who had taken time out to write me.

 One piece of advice I found very helpful was from Stephanie Hurlburt, who was one of the people I mentioned above who I followed on Twitter and then she surprised me by reaching out to me directly after the article.
 I asked her how she manages replying to the many messages she receives, and she gave me this excellent advice: